informatica-unica/lip/toyparser/README.md

 ```
 %left PLUS
 ```
-This line instructs the lexer that the PLUS token associates to the left.
-In practice, it introduces a rule in the parser saying that the sum production cannot appear as the right child of another sum production.
+This line instructs the parser that the PLUS token associates to the left.
+Behind the scenes, it introduces a rule in the parser saying that the sum production cannot appear as the right child of another sum production.

 Then, when parsing:
 ```